-Degree students who have been accepted to a degree program may register on the web, after meeting with their advisor, beginning April 1, 2019, for the fall 2019 semester, or Nov.
-11, 2019, for spring 2020.
+Degree students who have been accepted to a certificate or degree program may register in UAOnline, after meeting with their advisor, on the first day of priority registration.

 1. Apply for admission.

 - Apply for admission if you are not currently admitted to a certificate or degree program.

 - Go to DegreeWorks to review your progress before you meet with your advisor

 3. Meet with your academic advisor.

 - Your advisor will enable/pin your UAOnline account each semester so that you can register for classes at UAOnline.

 - If you're not sure who your academic advisor is, search for them on the admitted student advising page.

 1. Meet with your academic advisor.
 If you are unsure who your advisor is, talk to your academic department.